microsoft/minions/README.md

 myBot.run("When I am running missing_colon.py I am getting SyntaxError: invalid syntax.
 Fix the error and make sure the code runs without any errors.", timeout_in_seconds=600)
 ```

+The `WritingBot` will read and write the files inside `code` folder based on specific instructions given to the bot.

 ## ⚙️ How it works

 ![Overall Architecture Image](./docs/images/overall_architecture.png)

-The MicroBots create a container environment to install tools and inspect codes on specific access based on the Bot user uses to interact with the codebase.
-By restricting the permissions to read-only or read/write, it ensures that the AI agents operate within defined boundaries, enhancing security and control over code modifications as well as protecting the local environment.
+The MicroBots create a containerized environment and mount the specified directory with restricting the permissions to read-only or read/write based on Bot used.
+It ensures that the AI agents operate within defined boundaries which enhances security and control over code modifications as well as protecting the local environment.